 You have the right to appeal against any formal decision taken on a grievance issue.
+If the matter is not resolved to your satisfaction, you can raise up to two appeals, including JNC appeal depending at which stage your grievance is heard at.
 Notice of your right of appeal will include details of the time limit within which you must make the appeal.